MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

 The next step is to create a Xamarin.iOS binding project using the Visual Studio binding template, add required metadata, native references and then build the project to produce a consumable library.

 1. Open Visual Studio for Mac and create a new Xamarin.iOS Binding Library project, give it a name, in our case SwiftFrameworkProxy.Binding and complete the wizard.
-The Xamarin.iOS binding template is located by the following path: iOS -> Library -> Binding Library:
+The Xamarin.iOS binding template is located by the following path: **iOS > Library > Binding Library**:

     ![visual studio create binding library](walkthrough-images/visualstudio-create-binding-library.png)